benoitthore/Enamel/docs/get-started.md

 At this point, the app is listening but if using an Emulator, you'll need to forward the traffic, so the app's server can get the data.
 You can do so by running the following command: `adb forward tcp:9321 tcp:9321`

+If the view is listening and the port forwarding is enabled, you should be able to see it on this page: http://localhost:9321/test

 Now that the app is listening for changes, create a Kotlin scratch file (`CMD`+`SHIFT`+`N`on Mac OS) then paste this code:

 ```Kotlin